Columbia Launches Women’s Lung and Health Center

 - Creating screening pathways for patients who might have unrecognized risk factors

-- Expanding to include programs on nutrition, wellness, and survivorship.
+- Programs on nutrition, wellness, and survivorship

 “Lung cancer used to be associated with long-term smokers, but today we’re diagnosing far too many mothers in their 40s, who have seemingly healthy lifestyles, with this disease, many at an advanced stage,” says Dr. Stanifer.